 Synopsis FBI agents (Bruce Willis and Radha Mitchell) investigate the mysterious murder of a college student linked to the man who helped create a high-tech surrogate phenomenon that allows people to purchase unflawed robotic versions of themselves—fit, good looking remotely controlled machines that ultimately assume their life roles—enabling people to experience life vicariously from the comfort and safety of their own homes.
 The murder spawns a quest for answers: in a world of masks, who’s real and who can you trust?

-An affordable, comfortable, ergonomic Euro design swivel recliner and ottoman set in polyurethane upholstery for your home theater, media room or any room in your home.
-Free delivery within the contin...
+An affordable, comfortable, ergonomic Norwegian style swivel recliner and ottoman set in black colour "top grain leather" for your home theater, media room or any room in your home.
+Free delivery with...